Marble (EP)

-Marble is an extended play by Japanese singer-songwritter Ai Otsuka.
+Marble is an extended play by Japanese singer-songwriter Ai Otsuka.
 It was released on September 9, 2023, through Avex Trax.

 Background

 Otsuka's long-running custom of naming her albums Love xx, became a defining feature of her discography, culminating with the release of Love Pop, her ninth studio album in 2021.
 Upon completing Love Pop, Otsuka explained that she felt a sense of closure, stating, “I had a sense that the Love xx series, which started with Love Punch, had come to an end for me with Love Pop,” she said.
 “If I were to create something outside of that flow, I felt the time was now.”
 Additionally, Otsuka acknowledged a personal development that further encouraged this creative shift.
 She noted that over time she had grown more comfortable with communication and interacting openly with others - a change that made the prospect of collaborative work particularly appealing at this stage in her life and career.
 Otsuka explained this aspect by stating, "I feel like I have finally grown as a person and become able to communicate with others.
 If I had been younger, I think it would've been difficult to create something together with other artists."

 The album commemorates her twentieth anniversary in the music industry, and it is officially referred to as her first original collaboration album (although technically it is an EP).
 For the first time in Otsuka's career, she did not compose any of the songs to be included on one of her records, and was only involved in writing the lyrics for four of the tracks.
 According to Otsuka, the decision to embark on this new musical endeavor was not necessarily prompted by the anniversary itself.
 Rather, the timing happened to coincide with a natural turning point in her creative journey.